OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/advanced-utilities/how-to-change-mssql-database-server-host.md

 ## HostChange with MSSQL Server

-* **Note**: If {{SITENAME}} is installed with Windows Authentication mode, then before running the utility, the user needs to make sure that the user who is logged into the Windows [where the {{SITENAME}} is installed] also logs into the new host's MSSQL instance with the same credentials.
+* **Note**: If <code class="expression">space.vars.SITENAME</code> is installed with Windows Authentication mode, then before running the utility, the user needs to make sure that the user who is logged into the Windows [where the <code class="expression">space.vars.SITENAME</code> is installed] also logs into the new host's MSSQL instance with the same credentials.

 * Enter the new Host Name for MSSQL Server: